 What’s more playful than a Jack-in-the-box?
 Perhaps playing with one while eating a Jumbo Jack.
 Either way, 67 percent of customers surveyed by Datassential said their last visit to the restaurant was motivated mostly by its convenience factor.
 Find out why fast food always looks better in commercials.

 Located in 44 states (and 43 countries), Carl’s Jr. proves that it’s spreading wide and fast, making it convenient for people to grab a quick bite to eat.
 From the research, 67 percent of customers were motivated to order food from Carl’s Jr. because of how convenient the restaurant was to them.

 Watching sports games and eating at home is the ultimate convenience, but 67 percent of customers found themselves at Buffalo Wild Wings because it was convenient when deciding where to eat.
-Check out how 8 famous fast food restaurants got their name.
+This restaurant has one of the best food deals for your money.